Berkeley Center for New Media

 The Berkeley Center for New Media (BCNM) is a research, teaching, and public events program at UC Berkeley.
 Its mission is to critically analyze and help shape developments in new media from cross-disciplinary and global perspectives that emphasize humanities and the public interest.
 Founded in 2004 by Linda Williams, Ken Goldberg, Greg Niemeyer, Whitney Davis, and Cathy Koshland, the organization seeks to study new media from three disciplinary perspectives, the humanities, the arts, and technology.
 BCNM awards Designated Emphasis Degrees in New Media and Masters Certificates to graduate students and Undergraduate Certificates to undergraduate students at UC Berkeley.

 BCNM's spaces are shared between Sutardja Dai Hall and the Moffitt Undergraduate Library.

-The BCNM seeks to highlight and critically examine the opportunities and risks associated with new media, and to consider how they can constructively benefit education, political engagement, privacy, and aesthetic experience.
+The BCNM aims to analyze the opportunities and risks associated with new media, and to consider how they can benefit education, political engagement, privacy, and aesthetic experience.

-The BCNM serves as a focal point for unconventional historical and contemporary thinking from a diverse community of over 120 affiliated faculty, advisors, and scholars from over 35 UC Berkeley departments, including architecture, philosophy, film studies, art history, performance studies, music, the schools of engineering, information, journalism, law, and the Berkeley Art Museum.

-The BCNM catalyzes research and educates future leaders.
 The BCNM presents courses, symposia and special events for students, researchers, industry, and the public to seek out, consider, and develop innovative theories of contemporary new media.
 It offers a special program for UC Berkeley PhD students and has established new cross-disciplinary faculty positions.
-The BCNM facilitates traditional modes of scholarship, hosts critical dialogues, and encourages unorthodox artworks, designs, and experiments.